holoviz/holoviews/doc/index.rst

 Installation
 ____________

+HoloViews requires `Param <http://ioam.github.com/param/>`_ and `Numpy <http://numpy.org>`_, neither of has any required dependencies, and so it should be very easy to integrate HoloViews into your workflow or as part of another project.

-holoviews requires `Param <http://ioam.github.com/param/>`_ and `Matplotlib <http://http://matplotlib.org/>`_, and is designed to work with `IPython Notebook <http://ipython.org/notebook/>`_.
-Most scientists and engineers using Python will already have Matplotlib installed, and Param has no dependencies apart from the Python standard library, and so Holoviews should be very straightforward to add to any project.
+For plotting, HoloViews requires `Matplotlib <http://http://matplotlib.org/>`_, which most scientists and engineers using Python will already have installed.
+HoloViews is designed to work well with `IPython Notebook
+<http://ipython.org/notebook/>`_, although it can also be used
+separately.

 Param, Matplotlib, and IPython Notebook can be installed using your operating system's package manager, or by using pip::